vajitsu/berserk.js/docs/getting-started.md

 module.exports = jujutsuConfig
 ```

 > **Never** share the token with anybody.
-If you accidentally share your bot's token, immediately reset it in the Developer Portal.
+If you accidentally share your bot's token, immediately reset it in the [`Discord Developer Portal`](https://discord.com/developers/applications) .
 Make sure to update your token in your Jujutsu.js project.

-_This page is still being written_ - [Contribute to this page](https://github.com/vajitsu/jujutsu.js/blob/canary/docs/getting-started.md)